View large image | More photos

 It's all of the above and more.
 By "more," I'm talking about golf.
 Pensacola has never been known as a Florida golf hot spot, but it has enough quality and quantity to easily support a week's road trip, with some great seafood to boot.

-• The Lost Key Golf Club is one of those rare resort courses that throws a relatively high degree of difficulty at you but manages to entice you back for more.
+• Lost Key Golf Club is one of those rare resort courses that throws a relatively high degree of difficulty at you but manages to entice you back for more.

-That's because of several factors, the No. 1 reason being the sheer beauty of the place.
+That's because of several factors, the no. 1 reason being the sheer beauty of the place.
 The course is laid down gently on Perdido Key, between downtown Pensacola and Gulf Shores, Ala.
 It's a narrow, barrier island with sand dunes as white as the reflecting clouds, and it has retained that wild, barrier island feel, even as high-rise condos have risen on the increasingly developed island.

 The course was a 36-hole facility before it was hit fore and aft by successive hurricanes, Ivan and Dennis.
 Together, they knocked out the back nine of the West course; that was unfortunate because that nine was exceedingly scenic.
 There are currently four or five plans to re-build the destroyed nine, according to course officials.

-What's left ain't bad: The front nine of the East course also plays along the Santa Rosa Sound, as well as some of the back.
+What's left ain't bad: The front nine of the East Course also plays along the Santa Rosa Sound, as well as some of the back.
 Tiger Point is a tad more than 7,000 yards from the back tees, and there are a number of very clever and demanding holes.

 • Golf architect Bill Bergin came around in 2000 and revamped Perdido Bay Golf Club, which opened in 1963 from a Bill Amick design.
 Before Bergin got ahold of it, Perdido Bay was known as a heavily treed, parkland course.